Cube Root Calculator

 Our cube root calculator is a handy tool that will help you determine the cube root, also called the 3rd root, of any positive number.
 You can immediately use our calculator; just type the number you want to find the cube root of and it's done!
 Moreover, you can do the calculations the other way around and use them to cube numbers.
 To do this just type the number you want to raise to third power in the last field!
 It may be extremely useful while searching for so-called perfect cubes.
 You can read more about them in the following article.

 Thanks to our cube root calculator, you may also calculate the roots of other degrees.
 To do so, you need to change the number in the degree of the root field.
 If you would like to learn more about the cube root definition, familiarize yourself with the properties of the cube root function, and find a list of the perfect cubes, we strongly recommend you keep on reading this text.
 In there, you can also find some tricks on how to find the cube root on a calculator or how to calculate it in your head.

 If you are interested in the history of root symbols head to the square root calculator, where we discuss it.

 Cube root definition

-Let's assume you want to find the cube root of number x.
-The cube root y is such a number that, if raised to third power, will give x as a result.
+Let's assume you want to find the cube root of a number, x.
+The cube root, y, is such a number that, if raised to the third power, will give x as a result.
 If you formulate this mathematically,

-A cube root is a special case of exponent.
+It is also possible to write the cube root in a different way, which is sometimes much more convenient.
+It is because a cube root is a special case of an exponent.
 It can be written down as

 What is the cube root of...?